chrisjtwomey/inkplate10-weather-cal/README.md

 Back in late 2021, I came across a project called [MagInkCal](https://github.com/speedyg0nz/MagInkCal) that uses a Raspberry Pi Zero WH to retrieve events from a Google calendar and display them on an e-ink display.
 One of the drawbacks of the project however is power consumption and I thought of porting the project over to use the ESP32 platform instead.
 What resulted eventually was this project, though I decided to focus on more of a weather station aspect rather than Google calendar events.

-If you are looking for a solution for Raspberry Pi, I recommend taking a look at the author's other project [MagInkDash](https://github.com/speedyg0nz/MagInkDash).
+I recommend taking a look at the author's other project [MagInkDash](https://github.com/speedyg0nz/MagInkDash) which has a similar architecture to this.

 ## How it Works